Saint Hilarion Castle: In fiction

 Two of the main characters in the 1958 historical novel, Exodus, by Leon Uris, spend a day walking around the castle ruins.
-Featured in the 1999 novel “Race of Scorpions” by Dorothy Dunnett.

-The Castle of Saint Hilarion appears in the 2009 action-adventure video game Assassin's Creed: Bloodlines, the 2015 novel "The Lost Treasure of the Templars" by James Becker, and Death in Cyprus by M. M. Kaye.
+It is featured in the 1999 novel Race of Scorpions by Dorothy Dunnett.
+It also appears in the 2009 action-adventure video game Assassin's Creed: Bloodlines, and Death in Cyprus by M. M. Kaye.
 The castle is also featured in the 2016 crypto-thriller The Apocalypse Fire by Dominic Selwood.